murungadaniel/Interactive-Learning-Platform-for-Jaseci/README.md

-# 🎓 Jac Interactive Tutor
+# Interactive Learning Platform For Jaseci

 **A complete AI-powered virtual classroom built using Jaseci (Jac), React, Gemini AI, and LiveKit.**